 Your scores on either the SAT or the ACT are one of the major factors in your college application.
 Despite their similar purpose, they have some significant differences that mean that one may be a better choice for you than the other.
+In order to help you make the best decision, we’ll review the SAT subject tests basics.
+With this information, you can make the best choice for you.

 One of the most noteworthy differences, and one that you may not immediately realize, is that the SAT is actually a test in two parts.
 The main part of the test contains sections on Critical Reading, Mathematics, and Writing.
 Any other subjects that the SAT addresses are covered in the Subject Tests.